mvdan/gofumpt/README.md

 ### License

-Note that much of the code is copied from Go's `gofmt` and `goimports` commands.
+Note that much of the code is copied from Go's `gofmt` command.
 You can tell which files originate from the Go repository from their copyright headers.
 Their license file is `LICENSE.google`.

 `gofumpt`'s original source files are also under the 3-clause BSD license, with the separate file `LICENSE`.